The evolution of interactive web development has complicated the distinction between good old websites and trending web apps.

 Depending on content representation, websites can be classified as static or dynamic.

 A static website contains fixed pages that display the same content for all users.
 Think of it as a museum exhibit where visitors walk through fixed displays but don’t interact with them – only the moderator can change the content.
 Static websites are easy to create and don’t require ongoing maintenance.
-This type is suitable for small read-only websites with limited content, such as personal portfolios, resumes, brochures, etc.
+This type is suitable for small read-only websites with limited content, such as personal portfolios, resumes, brochures, etc. To ensure the content remains relevant, a website content audit can be performed periodically to evaluate and update the information.

 On the other hand, dynamic websites are more complex and can generate content in real-time.
 For instance, news websites show real-time updates based on user preferences and location.
 Such websites are more sophisticated in terms of development as they require a server-side scripting language and database management.
+But choosing the right CMS can make the development process easier.

 What is a web application?